Va11eyard/Books_Library/README.md

 ## Deploy
 # https://assignment3-sloo.onrender.com

-A web application that provides weather information, a translator, and interesting facts about numbers.
+A web application that provides Weather information, a Translator, the The New York Times Best Sellers lists and Dictionary for Word.
 The application was created using Node.js, Express and integrates with external APIs to get data.

 ## Prerequisites